Table of Contents [+/-]

 Monitoring of both local and remote MySQL instances.

-Remote monitoring is available since MySQL Notifier for Microsoft Windows 1.1.0.
+Remote monitoring is available since MySQL Notifier 1.1.0.

-The MySQL Notifier for Microsoft Windows resides in the system tray and provides visual status information for your MySQL Server instances.
+The MySQL Notifier resides in the system tray and provides visual status information for your MySQL Server instances.
 A green icon is displayed at the top left corner of the tray icon if the current MySQL Server is running, or a red icon if the service is stopped.

-The MySQL Notifier for Microsoft Windows automatically adds discovered MySQL Services on the
+The MySQL Notifier automatically adds discovered MySQL Services on the

 local machine, and each service is saved and configurable.
 By